jundalisay/superb/content/en/research/sarkar/farming/section-1/oilseeds.md

 Sarguja is often grown in tribal areas.
 The plants are small and it is a winter crop which even grows on poor, stony soil.
 The oil has a distinctive smell, but it can be made fit for consumption after decolourisation and deodourisation.

-The method of sowing sargujá is as follows.
-The seeds should be soaked overnight in water and then sown between two groundnuts.
+To sowing sargujá, the seeds should be soaked overnight and then sown between 2 peanuts.

 In the irrigation canal or furrow between the rows of the field (the nala), sprouted soybean should be sown.

 ## Castor (Erańd́a, Ŕeŕi, Ricinus Communis)